gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/Pipeline_outline.md

 [Challenge questions](Challenge_questions.md)).
 Just remember that the human data will align to human genome and the malaria data to the malaria genome.

-#### Go!
+#### Now you are ready to start - go!

-The steps are as follows. *Can you work out the answers to the questions below?
-Please make a note of the answers for the consolidation session.*
+The steps are as follows. *Can you work out the answers to the questions below?*

 1. First **[have a look at the FASTQ files](Inspecting_the_fastqs.md)**.